The Maine Tick Lab provides important data following a tick bite

-ORONO, Maine — If you are spending time outdoors this summer there's a good chance you could pick up a deer tick that may be carrying diseases.
+ORONO, Maine — If you are spending time outdoors this summer, there's a good chance you could pick up a tick that may be carrying diseases.
 If the tick is embedded, it's important to identify the species and what diseases it may be carrying.

 Griffin Dill manages the the lab, and things get busy after the mail arrives.
 He says samples can be mailed in a sealed plastic baggie or in vial containing alcohol, but never in bleach or acetone.
 Ticks have arrived in other ways too.